sarahtartaruga/EDSF/static/media/(5)-FAIR-Competences-for-Higher-Education-Design-Workshop-8-9-October-2020-Agenda-and-documents.d648a437.md

 12:15-13:00
-Plenary discussion on implementation aspects, advocacy Pr* omoting and training for universities: to be continued in Task T7.4
+Plenary discussion on implementation aspects, advocacy

+* Promoting and training for universities: to be continued in Task T7.4
 * Outreach to different programmes and validation with different disciplines
 * Discussion possible early adopters and feedback
 * Role of FAIRsFAIR project, EOSC, EUA, RDA